jrydval/Simple-VM-Provisioning/README.md

  - Install PowerCLI by running `Install-Module VMware.PowerCLI` from PowerShell
  - Modify the config files
  - Modify the config section of the script if needed
+ - Prepare needed ISO files in the defined directory to be uploaded by the script to ESX datastore
  - Start the script

  ## Sample output